furti/ng-dashboard/README.md

 And that is it.
 Nothing more or less.
 That is everything you need to create your first simple chart.
 With more or less usefull data :)
 You may say that we wrote more than 10 lines of javascript code.
 But think about loading the configuration object from a server.
-Then we can say we created our dashboard in about 10 lines of javascript code ;)
+Then we create our dashboard in less than 10 lines of javascript code ;)

 ```javascript
 $http({